BGI-Qingdao/VT3D/README.md

 * matplotlib
 * seaborn

-I have not tested different version of those packages, but below is the versions of my developing environment:
+Note that we have not tested different versions of those packages, but below are the versions in our developing environment:
 ```
 >>> json.__version__
 '2.0.9'